zachdthompson/HoboDDNS/README.md

 # HoboDDNS
-An Arudiono DDNS client to allow for constant updating of your public IP to a DuckDNS domain.
+An Arduino DDNS client to allow for constant updating of your public IP to a DuckDNS domain.

 ## Hardware
 This code is written with an ESP32 Devkit V1 in mind.
 You can get a million of them from AliExpress